biospatial Compliance

 Follow-up Phase (Technical and Non-Technical)

-The Follow-up Phase represents the review of the security incident to look for “lessons learned” and to determine whether the process that was taken could have been improved in any way.
-It is recommended all security incidents be reviewed shortly after resolution to determine where response could be improved.
-Timeframes may extend to one to two weeks post-incident.
+The Follow-up Phase represents the review of the security Incident to look for “lessons learned” and to determine whether the process that was taken could have been improved in any way.
+It is recommended all Incidents be reviewed shortly after resolution to determine where response could be improved.
+Timeframes may extend to one to two weeks post-Incident.

-1. Responders to the security incident (SIRT Team and technical security resource) meet to review the documentation collected during the security incident.
+1. Responders to the security Incident (SIRT Team and technical security resource) meet to review the documentation collected during the Incident.

 2. Create a “lessons learned” document and attach it to the completed a Security Incident Report Form found in the biospatial Security Incident Plan.

-1. Evaluate the cost and impact of the security incident to biospatial using the documents provided by the SIRT and the technical security resource.
+1. Evaluate the cost and impact of the Incident to biospatial using the documents provided by the SIRT and the technical security resource.

 2. Determine what could be improved.

-3. Communicate these findings to Senior Management for approval and for implementation of any recommendations made post-review of the security incident.
+3. Communicate these findings to Senior Management for approval and for implementation of any recommendations made post-review of the Incident.

 4. Carry out recommendations approved by Senior Management; sufficient budget, time and resources should be committed to this activity.